-Select your favourite photos, the moments that capture the epic soul food and upload them to the SnappySnaps website.
-Place an order and await their arrival in the post.
+Select your favourite photos, the moments that capture the memories the best and upload them to a website that will print them off and deliver them to your door.
+Place an order from one of the below websites and await their arrival in the post.

 3. Lay out your photos in a rough design, cut them appropriately and then stick down one by one.

-4. Take your sharpee and in any gaps between photos, write down any trigger words, phrases, locations or names that will bring the adventure back to life when you forget the tiny details.
+Take your sharpee and in any gaps between photos, write down any words, phrases, locations or names that will bring the adventure back to life when you forget the tiny details.

 Put a day in your diary and bulk print a load of photos.
 I started my scrapbook when I was 17 and I remember thinking that I was too old to start one.
 Madness.
 I’m so glad I went ahead anyway.
 Now I am turning 25 and I have 8 years of insane memories to cherish.

-It’s worth every second when you pick it up and reminisce over everything you’ve been to that’s bought you to where you are now.
+It’s worth every second when you pick it up and reminisce over everything you’ve been to that’s brought you to where you are now.

 If making a scrapbook is really not something you fancy doing, consider uploading your photos to a premade template and print off a photobook.
-Let the hard work be done for you…
+Let someone else do the hard work for you…